natandaniel/room-booking-webapp/README.md

 A web application built with Spring DATA REST + Thymeleaf/React.

-Allows users to book rooms during Cola Day, a day when Pepsi and Coca Cola gather in a building and hold businees meetings from 10am to 6pm.
+Allows users to book rooms during Cola Day, a day when Pepsi and Coca Cola gather in a building and hold business meetings from 10am to 6pm.

 # Fifty Shades Of Blush